 - The drop-down logout menu for your account, located in the top right of the page.

-- The show page for any MFA-enabled show.
-If a show is MFA-locked and your personal Screeners.com account currently does not have MFA enabled, instead of the show’s episodes you will see a message asking you to “please enable multi-factor authentication to view this show” and a prompt to open your multi-factor authentication settings.
+- The Titles page for any MFA-enabled Title.
+If a Title is MFA-locked and your personal Screeners.com account currently does not have MFA enabled, instead of the Title's Screeners you will see a message asking you to “please enable multi-factor authentication to view this Title” and a prompt to open your multi-factor authentication settings.

 From here, the “What is MFA?” page will open, which will ask you if you wish to enable MFA for your account.
 Click the “enable multi-factor authentication” button and the MFA activation wizard will pop up with the steps to pair your mobile device or tablet with our Screeners.com system.